magnussmed/airbase/README.md

 # Docker Airbase Environment (LAMP)
 A dockerized LAMP environment for developing PHP applications.
+Only tested on MacOS.

 ## Setup and usage
 ### Install everything that's necessary